E. 9th Street

 - Pay attention to construction message boards during construction

 - Check local news for media releases

-Lane reductions are scheduled from October 14-November 22 Read on...
+Lane reductions are scheduled through November 22 Read on...

 Trail between the Iowa River Power Restaurant parking lot & E. 7th Street/Quarry Road intersection closed until further notice Read on...